 Take Good Care of Your Teeth

 Keeping your smile healthy is important because high blood sugar can lead to more sugar in your saliva.
 Cavities and gum disease can result.
-To keep your teeth in good shape, brush them thoroughly with a fluoride-containing toothpaste twice a day.
-Floss at least once a day and don’t skip out on your dentist appointments.
+Maribel says, “to keep your teeth in good shape, brush them thoroughly with fluoride-containing toothpaste twice a day.
+Floss at least once a day, and don’t skip out on your dentist appointments.”

 Take Your Medicine as Directed

 Your health care provider may prescribe medicine to control your blood sugar, blood pressure and/or cholesterol.
 Follow their instructions carefully to manage your diabetes.